mightyleader/Multipeer_Talk/presentation.md

 ##[fit]API requires iOS7+

-^but only for MCxxxx, the underlying tech is in at least 5 And networking is hardly new, right? what are we really gaining here?
+^but only for this API, the underlying tech is in at least 5 And networking is hardly new, right?
+So what are we really gaining here?
+It's about Discovery...

 ---
 #[fit]Discovery
 ![fit, filtered](https://cdn2.iconfinder.com/data/icons/picons-essentials/71/map-512.png)

 ^the real win is in simplifying the process of discovery.
-Finding and initiating a connection with optional encryption and authentication.
-Discovery is underpinned by Bonjour.
+Finding peers and initiating a connection to them Discovery is underpinned by Bonjour.
 What is Bonjour?